 NEW YORK (TheStreet) -- Sprint (S) is in the process of raising financing for a takeover bid of competitor T-Mobile (TMUS) as the company works to press a merger of the nation's third and fourth largest wireless carriers.

 Bloomberg News reported after the market close on Wednesday Sprint has met with half a dozen banks about securing debt financing for the bid, which may be disclosed in June or July.

 A merger attempt between Sprint and T-Mobile would be the riskiest attempt at wireless consolidation since AT&T (T) failed to buy T-Mobile in 2011.
 That deal was blocked by the Department of Justice, which continues to believe that a competitive wireless industry would have four nationwide players.

-report, Sprint and majority investor SoftBank believe they can make a better pitch to antitrust regulators about why a merger should be allowed.
+According to Bloomberg's report, Sprint and majority investor SoftBank believe they can make a better pitch to antitrust regulators about why a merger should be allowed.

 Since taking a controlling 80% stake in Sprint in 2013, Masayoshi Son-run SoftBank has hinted at an eventual bid for T-Mobile.
 Earlier in 2014, Son made an over hour-long presentation in Washington to outline Sprint's wireless broadband investment plans.